July 5, 2024

 #2.
 Financial Transparency

-Knowing the real cost of labor allows contractors to track their overall financial health.
-Being aware of the full cost of labor upfront, you can manage your cash flow more effectively.
+Knowing the real cost of labor allows contractors to track their overall financial stability.
+Being aware of the actual cost totals of labor upfront, you can manage your cash flow more effectively.

-You can also allocate funds to cover payroll burden costs and avoid situations where you might run short due to underestimating these expenses.
+You can also allocate funds to cover labor burden costs and avoid situations where you might run short due to underestimating these essential expenses.

 #3.
 Competitive Bidding